LoopyDev/ofxDatGui-LoopyDev/REFACTOR_ROADMAP.md

 ---

-## Phase 4 – Theme & Layout Responsibilities
+## Phase 4 ï¿½ Theme & Layout Responsibilities

 **Goal:** theme and layout are explicit, not magical.